 Use probability sampling in these instances:

 1. When you want to reduce the sampling bias: This sampling method is used when the bias has to be minimum.
-The selection of the sample largely determines the quality of the research’s inference.
+The sample selection largely determines the quality of the research’s inference.
 How researchers select their sample largely determines the quality of a researcher’s findings.
-Probability sampling leads to higher quality findings because it provides an unbiased representation of the population.
+Probability sampling leads to higher quality findings because it provides an unbiased population representation.

 2. When the population is usually diverse: Researchers use this method extensively as it helps them create samples that fully represent the population.
 Say we want to find out how many people prefer medical tourism over getting treated in their own country.
 This sampling method will help pick samples from various socio-economic strata, background, etc. to represent the broader population.

 3. To create an accurate sample: Probability sampling help researchers create accurate samples of their population.
 Researchers use proven statistical methods to draw a precise sample size to obtained well-defined data.

 Advantages of probability sampling

 Here are the advantages of probability sampling: